-Coho, Chum, Pink, Chinook and Sockeye all come to the Cowichan and Koksilah Rivers to complete their life cycle.
+Coho, Chum, Pink, Chinook and Steelhead Salmon all return to the Cowichan and Koksilah Rivers to complete their life cycle.
 Watching the salmon travel upstream, battling the mighty forces of rushing river water, finding a place to lay their eggs, spread milt and then die is a powerful sight to see.
 You are witnessing the beginning of one life cycle and the end of another cycle.
 Between the beginning and end is where things get really interesting for the salmon.
 They hatch, spend some time in their home stream, then make their way down to an estuary before they head out to sea.
-Eelgrass beds in the estuary are a critical source of food and shelter for salmon while they are transitioning to saltwater.
+Eelgrass beds in the estuary are a critical source of food and shelter for young salmon while they are transitioning to saltwater.
 The life cycle of salmon is an incredible journey, and it’s one that we should all pay more attention to protecting and supporting as our climate changes.

 Learn about the Stream to Sea Program that the Nature Centre participates in every year.
+Salmon Eggs

 Read about the Nature Centre’s project to conserve and protect the Cowichan and Koksilah watersheds.
+Watershed Restoration

 Caption: Join Hayley and Eddy the Eelgrass from the Nature Centre on an imaginary tour through the watersheds of the Cowichan Valley!
 Water flows from the top of the mountains to lakes, rivers and eventually to the estuary, where the land meets the ocean.
 Eelgrass meadows in the Cowichan estuary provide an important habitat for juvenile salmon to grow and transition into a saltwater environment.